9 Good Things That Happen From Drinking A Daily Glass Of Wine

 Red wine contains plenty of antioxidants that can help in preventing cardiovascular disease, so much so that the American Heart Association does support light drinking (2).

-The risk for heart disease include high levels of bad cholesterol (LDL), high blood pressure and hypertension.
+The risk of heart disease includes high levels of bad cholesterol (LDL), high blood pressure and hypertension.
 In regards to cholesterol, levels of LDL cholesterol need to be low whilst levels of good cholesterol (HDL) can stay high.

 You might lower your risk of Type 2 diabetes

-Insulin resistance occurs when the body’s cells are unable to use insulin effectively, which then increase blood sugar levels.
-This then make a sensitivity to insulin a contributing factor to type 2 diabetes.
+Insulin resistance occurs when the body’s cells are unable to use insulin effectively, which then increases blood sugar levels.
+This then makes sensitivity to insulin a contributing factor to type 2 diabetes.
 Studies have revealed that there is a 30% lowered risk for moderate drinkers in developing type 2 diabetes (3).

 You might live longer